by Bruce Dunlavy

 Such a case did happen in 1888 (the minority-won elections of 1824 and 1876 were different issues altogether), when Benjamin Harrison was elected.
 He unseated the incumbent Grover Cleveland by amassing an Electoral vote margin of 233 – 168, despite Cleveland’s having won the popular vote by 48.6 percent to 47.8 percent.

-Cleveland returned to oust Harrison four years later, but in the meantime the Harrison Administration and a Republican Congress had admitted six new States.
-North Dakota, South Dakota, Montana, and Washington were admitted during a ten-day period in 1889, and Wyoming and Idaho were admitted in July of 1890.
+In February of 1889, on his way out, Cleveland signed the Enabling Act that allowed the creation of North Dakota, South Dakota, Montana, and Washington, and all four States were admitted under the Harrison administration during a ten-day period later that year.
+Cleveland returned to oust Harrison four years later, but in the meantime the Harrison Administration and a Republican Congress had admitted two more new States, Wyoming and Idaho, in July of 1890.
 From that time until now, a substantial majority of the Senators from those States have been Republicans, thus skewing the makeup of the Senate and the Electoral College in that direction.

 The situation that prevailed in the 1888 Presidential election did not recur for the rest of that century and the next.
-However, in two of the last three elections, a Republican candidate has lost the popular vote but won the Presidency by gaining a majority of the Electoral Votes.
-As I write this there is a possibility, though a remote one, that it could be happening again in 2020.
+However, in two of the last three elections in which the White House changed hands, a Republican candidate has lost the popular vote but won the Presidency by gaining a majority of the Electoral Votes.
+As I write this there is a possibility, though a remote one, that it could be happening again in 2020, even though the election is over.

 One Republican president so elected was able during his four-year term to nominate three members to the Supreme Court, while the Republican-led Senate had refused to act on such an appointment by his Democratic predecessor.
 The Framers likely did not expect such open partisanship to affect the governing of the nation.